sbuckley1956/agent-lifecycle-toolkit/README.md

 <!-- [TODO: add link] -->

 ## Getting Started
 Below is an end-to-end example that you can quickly get your hands dirty with.
 The example has a langgraph agent, a weather tool, and a component that checks for silent errors.
 Refer to the [examples](examples) folder for this example and others.
-The below example will additionally require the `langgraph` and `langchain-openai` packages along with setting three environment variables.
+The below example will additionally require the `langgraph` and `langchain-anthropic` packages along with setting two environment variables.

 ```python
 import random